MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

     Notice that the assembly order is removed from the list of open orders.

-### <a name="shipping-the-remaining-items-partly-from-stock-and-partly-assembled-to-the-order"></a>Shipping the Remaining Items, Partly from Stock and Partly Assembled to the Order
+### Shipping the Remaining Items, Partly from Stock and Partly Assembled to the Order

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Shipment**, and then choose the related link.
 2. Open the most recent warehouse shipment that is created at WHITE location.